frontity/docs/docs/deployment/deploy-using-vercel.md

 ### Deploy

-Then, deploy Frontity using this command (from the root of your project):
+Finally, deploy Frontity using this command (from the root of your project):

 ```text
 > npx vercel --prod